ubccpsc/classy/docs/continuous-integration-setup.md

 ## Circle CI:

 Register for a CircleCI account on https://circleci.com and grant Circle CI access to the organization or user account where the `classy` fork is hosted.
-You may click on "Add Projects" and select the `classy` repository from a list of repos under the organization or user account.
+Click on "Add Projects" and select the `classy` repository from a list of repos under the organization or user account.

 Click on the `classy` project.
-Under the `classy` project, click on the cog-wheel on the right (not left panel).
+Under the `classy` project view, click on the cog-wheel on the right (not left panel).
 Underneath the "Build Settings", you must add the two environment variables below:

     COVERALLS_REPO_TOKEN: randomLongString
     ENVKEY: randomLongString

-- The `ENVKEY` is private and you must ask a project owner for access to it.
+- The `ENVKEY` is private and you must ask a project owner for it.
-- The `COVERALLS_REPO_TOKEN` is unique to each `classy` repository fork that you can create in next step.
+- The `COVERALLS_REPO_TOKEN` is unique to each `classy` repository fork and found in the next step.

 ## Coveralls:

 Register for an account on https://coveralls.io and grant Coveralls access to the organization or user account where `classy` is hosted.
 Click on "Add Repos" on the left panel and select the `classy` repository by (1.) clicking on the organization or user account where `classy` is located, and (2.) toggling the button beside the repo to "on".
-A `repo token` will exist underneath the settings of the repo that you added.
-This `repo token` is the `COVERALLS_REPO_TOKEN` that you must enter into Circle CI's "Build Settings".
+A `repo token` will be found underneath the repository's settings view of the repository that you added.
+This `repo token` is the `COVERALLS_REPO_TOKEN` that you must enter into Circle CI's "Build Settings" above.

 ## Github: